John F. Kennedy Jr.

-John Fitzgerald "John-John" Kennedy Jr. (November 25, 1960 – July 16, 1999), or JFK Jr., was an American attorney, magazine publisher, and journalist.
-He was a son of 35th U.S. president John F. Kennedy and First Lady Jacqueline Kennedy.
+John Fitzgerald Kennedy Jr. (November 25, 1960 – July 16, 1999), also referred to as JFK Jr., was an American businessman, attorney, magazine publisher, and journalist.
+He was the son of the 35th U.S. president John F. Kennedy, and First Lady Jacqueline Kennedy.

-Born two weeks after his father was elected president, Kennedy spent his early childhood years living in the White House until his father was assassinated.
-At the funeral procession, which took place on his third birthday, he gave his father's flag-draped casket a final salute as it came past him.
-As an adult, Kennedy worked for nearly four years as an assistant district attorney in Manhattan.
-In 1995, he launched his magazine George by using his political and celebrity status to promote it.
+Born shortly after his father's election, Kennedy spent his early childhood in the White House until the president's assassination, after which he became widely recognized for saluting his father's casket during the funeral procession.
+He later worked as an assistant district attorney in Manhattan before launching the political lifestyle magazine George in 1995.

-A popular social figure in Manhattan, Kennedy was the subject of intense media coverage throughout his entire life.
-The constant focus of the paparazzi extended to his personal life, especially his marriage to Carolyn Bessette.
-He was also involved in nonprofit work and his family's political campaigns.
-Kennedy died in a highly publicized plane crash in 1999.
+A prominent social figure in Manhattan, Kennedy was the subject of sustained media attention throughout his life, including coverage of his marriage to Carolyn Bessette.
+He was also active in nonprofit work and in supporting his family's political campaigns.
+Kennedy died in a plane crash in 1999.